Roderik11/Spark/README.md

 - Icoseptree spatialization for culling and shape queries
 - GeometryShader for foilage (booh, MeshShaders next)
 - multithreaded, using all available cores where possible
-- CommandBuffer pattern to minimize state swtiching and efficient DrawCall handling
+- CommandBuffer pattern to minimize state switching and efficient DrawCall handling
 - Unity-esque components and script execution
 - Unity-esque customizable editor
 - Editor UI created with Squid - probably the best example for complex UIs